ToasterUwU/Anti-Scalp/README.md

   - Currys
   - Ebuyer

-If you are missing soemthing please join the [discord server](https://discord.gg/76ZAefBcC4) and tell me there.
+If you are missing something please join the [discord server](https://discord.gg/76ZAefBcC4) and tell me there.

 <br>